 B. Signatures of the Wright Brothers on envelopes, postcards, and press photos-

 Beware of postcards, press photos, and anniversary first flight covers.
 If a 1928 25th anniversary of the 1903 flight cover (envelope) with Orville Wright's signature across the top is offered for sale, does the reader know how to distinguish a genuine signature from a forged signature?
 There are plenty of genuine 1928 25th anniversary covers that are not signed by Orville Wright.
 How difficult would it be to add a forged signature?
 When the item is being offered at a low buy-it-now price, or best offer, be suspicious.
-And when the same seller has a new item like this week after week after week, be very suspicious.(1) A sale recently completed with two bidders competing for a postcard supposedly signed by Orville and Wilbur Wright.
+And when the same seller has a new item like this week after week after week, be very suspicious.(1) I watched a sale with two bidders competing for a postcard supposedly signed by Orville and Wilbur Wright.
 The item was obviously forged, was not authenticated, and sold for under $550.
 A genuine dual signed postcard by the Brothers would normally sell for well over $5000.
-Another item just sold with both Orville's and Wilbur's signatures forged on a first flight photograph.
+Another item was sold with both Orville's and Wilbur's signatures forged on a first flight photograph.
 This item sold for $1300, with 5 bidders competing for this obvious fake which included a COA not worth the paper it is printed on (The COA was not from the E-bay recommended list).
 This is so frustrating, as I watch these fakes sell week after week.

 C. Signatures of the Wright Brothers on scraps of paper-